arithran/dotfiles/README.md

 sudo dnf install tmux-powerline
 ```

+# Windows Installation
+1) Clone the repo to the Documents folder.
+2) Create a hard symlink of the .vimrc and .vim folder

 # Troubleshooting
 1) If you get the following error while instaling the Ruby Provider
 g++ error:/usr/lib/rpm/redhat/redhat-hardened-cc1: No such file or directory